AP FACT CHECK: Pence presses a distorted case on economy

-A look at how some of the the rhetoric from the convention’s third night compares with the facts:
+A look at how some of the the rhetoric from the convention’s first night compares with the facts:

-PENCE: “Four years ago we inherited … an economy struggling to break out of the slowest recovery since the Great Depression. … In our first three years we built the greatest economy in the world.”
+PENCE, in prepared remarks: “Four years ago, we inherited … an economy struggling to break out of the slowest recovery since the Great Depression.
+Despite unrelenting opposition and obstruction from the swamp in Washington, we built the greatest economy in the world.”

 THE FACTS: That’s a highly misleading portrait.
 Obama started the longest expansion in U.S. history and prevailed over most of it.

 The expansion was indeed slow, but growth under Trump has basically been the same: 2.3% in the final four years of Obama compared with 2.5% in the first three years of Trump.
 Trump took office with unemployment at a low 4.7%, steady job growth and a falling federal budget deficit.